sigmacomputing/sigmaquickstarts/site/sigmaguides/src/11_2023_first_friday_features/11_2023_first_friday_features.md

 Duration: 20

 ### Bug Fixes:
-The PDF export feature now executes successfully in user-backed embeds.
+1: The PDF export feature now executes successfully in user-backed embeds.

-Administrators can now view all scheduled exports for published and tagged versions at the workbook level.
+2: Administrators can now view all scheduled exports for published and tagged versions at the workbook level.
 Schedule views are no longer impacted by version permissions granted to users who create the schedules.

-When a user configures an export for a tagged workbook version and doesn’t have access to the source workbook, the Document version or bookmark field in the `Send Now` or `Schedule Exports` modal now defaults to the current version.
+3: When a user configures an export for a tagged workbook version and doesn’t have access to the source workbook, the document version or bookmark field in the `Send Now` or `Schedule Exports` modal now defaults to the current version.
 The field no longer defaults to “Invalid selection.”

+4: Use of the API to generate a public embed for workbook elements no longer results in a broken link.

 ### New Optional Interface Parameters:
 We have added three new parameters to the embedding API.